buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 Initiative is a check (3d6) of Dexterity or Intelligence and relevant Skills you may have.

 The player chooses the Ability Score they prefer.
-If Dexterity is chosen, it will be reflexes that determine the character's reaction, while Intelligence will guide the ability to grasp enemy tactics and anticipate them.
+If Dexterity is chosen, it will be reflexes that determine the character' \*\*s reaction, while Intelligence will guide the ability to grasp enemy tactics and anticipate them.

 Whoever has the highest initiative between players and enemies starts first, followed by the others in descending order, declaring Actions and executing them.
 In case of Initiative with the same score, whoever has the higher Ability Score acts first, otherwise the clash will be simultaneous.
 Initiative is valid for the entire clash and is rerolled when changing opponents.

 >>> **Combat flow**: Try to make combat flow naturally.
-Don't interrupt the flow of actions, but by describing their effects involve players (and enemies) in subsequent actions.
+Don' \*\*t interrupt the flow of actions, but by describing their effects involve players (and enemies) in subsequent actions.
 I recommend reading the article \hrefhttps://theangrygm.com/manage-combat-like-a-dolphin/How to Manage Combat Like a Dolphin to understand the method in detail.

 **The Golden Rules also apply to the Initiative Check.**